ricardoy1/HypoMail/readme.md

 The front-end Angular JS application communicates with the server (GETs, POSTs) through Angular JS services that consume a Web Api controller.

 *Service Layer*
 The Web Api controller performs some exception handling by validating the model and returning a proper HTTP response.
-This controller gets injected, what I decided to call, a Business Service (MailsService) that is in charge of the business validations and interacting with the data respository.
+This controller gets injected, what I decided to call, a Business Service (MailsService) that is in charge of the business validations and interacting with the email server.
 In order to keep a ligh-weight client and reduce the exposure of unnecessary information to the it, I decided to use DTOs that will contain the necessary information the user interface requires.

 *Business Service Mails*